kolergy/agent_bean/README.md

   -  **code_quality**: analyse the quality of the code (not yet working well)

 The agent is continuously evolving, with new capabilities being added regularly.

+## Current limitations:
+- It is not yet able to interact with files
+- Load on 4 or 8 bit loading works for some models (and not fot others I do not yet understand why)
+- Imprecise memory estimation for models
+- display of system status ram / vram not working

 ## WIP: Work in Progress:
 - **Make actions more generic** to allow beter variations from congig